 It is obvious they had access to Isabella’s dress.
 Here’s a side by side photo of the tartan in both dresses.
 The major difference between the two is that the replica is made from a carded woolen yarn (which results in a softer, fluffier yarn) as opposed to the combed worsted yarn used to make hard tartan.

 As you can see, the Fort Augustus dress has suffered from some light damage and is not as vibrant as it once was

 What is now a greyish green was once a vibrant fir green.
-I have no idea which dyes the ladies used to dye their hand spun yarn for her handwoven fabric, but I suspect they might have used chemical dyes (which are not as light fast as chemical dyes of today or natural dyes such as indigo and old fustic).
+I have no idea which dyes Miss Fraser used to dye her woolen (not worsted) hand spun yarn for her handwoven fabric, but I suspect they might have used early chemical dyes (which are not as light fast as chemical dyes of today or natural dyes such as cochineal, indigo and old fustic).

 To complete the outfit, we decided to bring an amazing arisaid out of storage.